 If the club were lining up for a game, seeing Jenkinson’s name at the right-back position would make many fans cringe.
 However, for the purposes of this list, he will do just fine.

 After coming through the youth ranks at Charlton Athletic, Carl Jenkinson signed for Arsenal in 2011.
 The defender made 57 appearances for the team in his first three years at the club before being loaned out to West Ham for two straight seasons.

 He impressed at the Hammers so much that, after he returned from injury, Wenger kept him at the club.

-Despite this faith, Jenkinson has been unable to recapture his form from West Ham, and seems destined to join the next name on the list on his way out of the club.
+Despite this faith, Jenkinson has been unable to recapture his form from West Ham, and seems destined to join the next name in Arsenal’s expiring contracts XI in moving away from North London.